TomLonergan03/iads-notes/Week 1 - Efficiency of algorithms/W1N2 - Inefficient vs efficient algorithms.md

 ```

 ##### MergeSort
-We can instead sort the array by splitting it in two halves, sorting the halves, the merging the results
+We can instead sort the array by splitting it in two halves, sorting the halves, then merging the results
 ```
 Merge(B,C):
 	D = [] \cdot  (|B| + |C|)